Albrecht Behmel: Political views

-The general standpoint professed in most of his non-fiction works can be described as libertarian, anti-establishment and pro-science with a general distrust in doctrines, political ideologies of whatever color.
-A recurring thought is that institutions like most governments, schools, churches and universities have not kept up with current social developments for decades, and in some cases, centuries, which contradicts their claim to leading positions within society.
+The general standpoint professed in most of his non-fiction works can be described as libertarian, anti-establishment, christian and pro-science with a general distrust in worldly doctrines, political ideologies of whatever color.
+A recurring thought is that institutions like most governments, schools, and universities have not kept up with current social developments for decades, and in some cases, centuries, which contradicts their claim to leading positions within society.